-The Company's approach to managing liquidity risk is to endeavor to have sufficient liquidity to meet liabilities when due.
-As at December 31, 2020, the Company had a cash balance of \$49,334,074 (December 31, 2019 - \$3,030,330) to settle current liabilities of \$2,972,845 (December 31, 2019 - \$3,621,810).
-All of the Company's financial liabilities are subject to normal trade terms.
+The Company's approach to managing liquidity risk is to try to ensure that it will have sufficient liquidity to meet liabilities when due.
+As at December 31, 2022, the Company had a cash balance of \$1,743,139 (December 31, 2021 - \$18,285,126) to settle current liabilities of \$11,161,780 (December 31, 2021 - \$4,839,224).
+All of the Company's financial liabilities are subject to commercial trade terms.
 Within the next twelve months, the Company's objectives center on the advancement of Cerro Blanco.
-There can be no assurances that the Company will be able to obtain additional financing on satisfactory terms and/or achieve profitability or positive cash flows from its future operations.
-Management estimates that the Company has sufficient working capital to maintain its planned operations and its activities for the next twelve months.
+Historically, capital requirements have been primarily funded through the sale of equity instruments, the exercise of convertible securities and drawing from loans from related parties.
+While management expects these sources of funding to continue to be available to the Company, there can be no assurance that the Company will be successful in securing this funding.
+Based on the amount of funding raised, the Company's planned initiatives and other work programs may be postponed, or otherwise revised, as necessary.
+Taking into account the available Loan (note 7), management estimates that the Company has sufficient working capital to maintain its planned operations and its activities for at least twelve months from December 31, 2022.